iotaledger/goshimmer/docs/003-markers.md

 * **Sequence Identifier (SI):** A Sequence Identifier is the unique identifier of a Sequence.
 * **Marker Index (MI):** A Marker Index is the marker rank in the marker DAG.
 Throughout the code the marker rank will be called index.
 * **marker:** A marker is a pair of numbers: SI and MI associated to a given message.
 Markers carrying the same SI belong to the same Sequence.
-* **future marker (FM):** A future marker of a message is the nearest marker in its future cone; this field is updated when the new marker is generated.
-The future marker has to be the same branch as the message.
+* **future marker (FM):** A future marker of a message is the first marker in its future cone from different sequences; this field in the message metadata is updated when the new marker is generated in the future, following the rules defined in (#future-markers).
-* **past marker (PM):** A past marker of a message is the marker in its past cone.
-It is set to the newest past marker of its parents, that is the one that has the largest MI.
+* **past marker (PM):** A past marker of a message is a marker in its past cone.
+For a given sequence it is set to the newest past marker of its parents, that is the one that has the largest MI.
 The past marker of a marker is set to itself.
 * **sequence rank:** The rank of a sequence will be simply called rank throughout this code.
 Bear in mind that for clarity the marker rank is called index.